Bidi Bidi Bom Bom: Cover versions and usage in media

 American actress Ana Isabelle performed "Bidi Bidi Bom Bom" live during Univision's V.E.S.
 Show in 2009.
 American entertainer Selena Gomez performed the song during a 2010 Reliant Stadium concert.
 Guerra called her performance "spirited" and she later recorded the song as a duet with Selena for the 2012 remix album Enamorada de Ti.
 The Belfast Telegraph wrote that Gomez had done an "amazing job".
 At the Billboard Latin Music Awards in Miami, A.B. told E! that Gomez gave a "fantastic vocal performance on the record".
 Guerra, however, wrote that the new version of "Bidi Bidi Bom Bom" was: "virtually the same arrangement as the original.
 It would have been more effective reshaped as a poppy club track."
 He found Gomez' vocals "curiously lackluster", as if she was "scared of the song" and "intimidated by her idol".
 Lovelace commented that it was "obvious that Spanish isn't Gomez' first language, and comes in a distant second", and that "Gomez' odd voice" came across as sometimes "much higher and very squeaky when speaking Spanish", concluding that it: "doesn’t match the rest of the song and momentarily brings everything to a halt".
 Gomez later released the track on her greatest hits album, For You (2014).
 American singer-songwriter Jay Brannan recorded his version of the track for his 2013 extended play Around the World in 80 Jays.
 On America's Got Talent, mariachi singer Alondra Santos performed "Bidi Bidi Bom Bom" to rave reviews.
 Radio personality host Howard Stern, who had mocked Selena's mourners and poked fun at the singer's death in April 1995, praised Santos' performance.
 On May 1, 2015, Jennifer Lopez performed "A Selena Tribute" which included "Bidi Bidi Bom Bom".
 Lopez' performance was praised by music critics who enjoyed the singer's Selena-esque costumes she wore onstage.
 Tattoo artist and reality television personality Kat Von D covered the song as a tribute to the singer in January 2016.

 Jackie Guerra, who played Selena's sister in the 1997 biopic film, called "Bidi Bidi Bom Bom" her favorite song.
 Former U.S. senator Hillary Clinton has used the recording for her 2016 presidential campaign in San Antonio, which was well received by Hispanics.
 Clinton played the song at the Sunset Station where Selena recorded her music video for "No Me Queda Más".

-The song has also been covered by T-Vice, a Kompa band from Haiti.
+The song has also been covered by T-Vice, a Kompa band from Haiti, under the title "Sensation (Bidi Bidi Bam Bam)" in their album Banm T-Vice Mwen in 1998.